-Before buying C20 Original Pure Vitamin C20 Serum, I was busy combing through online reviews to see if it was worth a try.
+Before buying Wishtrend Pure Vitamin C Serum, I was busy combing through online reviews to see if it was worth a try.
 Many said it was VERY sticky and that put me in a great dilemma because stickiness reminded me of the worst overnight mask I’ve ever used – so bad I had insomnia.

 Today, I’m happy to report to all that this serum is not all that sticky.
 The mild stickiness would last no more than a minute or two.
 After that, your face would feel just like how it would be after putting on a layer of light lotion.
-C20 has alcohol in it, so it helps the serum to dry up on the face quickly.
+This serum has alcohol in it, and that helps it dry up/absorb fast.

 3. Easy to Apply